 Ken Fletcher is an Advocacy Specialist with the American Lung Association in Michigan and directs their Healthy Air Campaign in the state.
 He has worked in the Michigan legislative and political areas for over 25 years and currently serves as the Supervisor of Delta Charter Township.

 Tina Reynolds is the Health Policy Director at the Michigan Environmental Council.
 Tina has extensive experience in law and state public policy development.
 She holds a law degree from Wayne State University and a bachelor’s degree from the University of Michigan’s School of Natural Resources.
 She is a member of the State Bar of Michigan.
 She has worked as a law clerk, as an environmental policy analyst for the Michigan House of Representatives, as a legislative assistant for the 53rd House District (Ann Arbor) and most recently as legal counsel for the 18th State Senate District (Washtenaw County).
 Tina’s work focuses on protecting people, especially vulnerable children, from exposure to dangerous toxics, and to improve health outcomes.
-Tina lives in East Lansing with her husband and their three children.
+Tina lives in East Lansing with her partner and three children.

 Ms. Slonager is the Executive Director of Asthma and Allergy Foundation of America – Michigan Chapter, a non-profit charity dedicated to education and training for all those affected by asthma and allergies, as well as the professionals that take care of them.
 She is also the CEO for Transformational Health, PC – a holistic health care practice devoted to homeopathy.